dustinpfister/blog_posts/_posts/js-javascript-constructor.md

 ### 2.3 - Create display object method, and updated distance method

 When it comes to constructors there is the subject of inheritance.
 To do something like that without making use of object ordinated style constructor functions and the prototype chain I will just have to find some other way.
+I guess one way would be to just start making my methods a little more complex and just test for the existence of certain properties to adjust things as needed.

 ```js
 var utils = {};